Hoya skötselråd, porslinsblomma

 What is a Hoya?

 The porcelain flower belongs to the porcelain flower genus, Hoya , which consists of 565 accepted species.
-The plant is originally from the tropical and subtropical parts of Asia and was introduced to the Western world by the Scottish botanist Robert Brown.
+Hoya is originally from the tropical and subtropical parts of Asia and was introduced to the Western world by the Scottish botanist Robert Brown.
 The name "hoya" comes from Thomas Hoy, an 18th century botanist who studied these fascinating plants.
 The porcelain flower is durable and easy to care for.
-All these properties make it a favorite among easy-care green plants indoors.
+All of these qualities make it a favorite among easy-to-care-for indoor green plants .

 hoya origin